-As seafarers restart their career this year, many are in desperate situation for that single piece of card presumably required for embarkation.
+As seafarers restart their careers this year, many are in desperate situations for that single piece of card presumably required for embarkation.

 And we all know that it’s been infested with fixers!